ExamV1/Sendit-Spammer/README.md

 A simple sendit spammer made in python, sendit is used commonly on snapchat, with this python script you can spam a bunch of random trivia questions to a chosen sendit user.

+There is no special instructions to get this to work, simply copy the sendit link into the script then done!

 ## Example:
 ![image](https://user-images.githubusercontent.com/87576045/224877568-1670ccdf-e825-41e7-a5fb-705503cbb626.png)